-Verify that if the DUT transmits a Reject PDU, it also does not transmit a SCSI Response PDU.
+• Verify that if the DUT transmits a Reject PDU, it also does not transmit a SCSI Response PDU.

-GROUP 5: TERMINATION OF TASKS FOR TARGETS
+The University of New Hampshire InterOperability Laboratory GROUP 5: TERMINATION OF TASKS FOR TARGETS

 Overview: This group of tests verifies that iSCSI targets terminate tasks when a connection is not properly closed for recovery, as defined in RFC 3720, as amended by RFC 5048.
 Comments and questions regarding the implementation of these tests are welcome, and may be forwarded to Peter Scruton, UNH InterOperability Lab (pjs@iol.unh.edu).